 For automotive SoCs and Control Systems, Silvaco offers a suite of proven design IP that has been deployed in millions of applications along with Analog Custom Design EDA software.

 The number and complexity of automotive electronics is growing dramatically to fill the demand for new features in next-generation vehicles.
 For example, in new cars there is an advanced graphical user interface, voice recognition, and intuitive touchscreen capabilities.
 In addition to driver interactions, electrical control systems assist in both driving and stopping the vehicle.
 This is leading to significant growth of the In-Vehicle Network (IVN) semiconductor market.
-In 2019, the total market in automotive semiconductors will reach 38 billion US dollars.

 Example automotive Electronic Control Units (ECUs) (courtesy of IHS Markit)